Where We Work

 Accessing the market

-The horticulture programme aims to contribute to the upskilling and commercialisation of smallholder producers in the sector in Southern Africa.
+The horticulture programme aims to contribute to the upskilling and commercialization of smallholder producers in the sector in Southern Africa.
 With the goal of improving local and regional market integration and coordination along the horticulture value chain, partnerships with supermarket chains in the region have been initiated and strengthened with a focus on how best to reach smallholder producers at their level and need, to ensure inclusivity in the value chain.

 Supporting good agriculture